 What are the Fulfillment Fund's outcomes?

-In the 2013-14 school year, 95% of graduating Fulfillment Fund seniors planned to attend college (compared to the 50% national average for low-income students).
+In the 2014-15 school year, 96% of graduating Fulfillment Fund seniors planned to attend college (compared to the 50% national average for low-income students nationwide).

 What services does the Fulfillment Fund provide for students?